image

 Solutions

-- Conduct thorough cost estimation during the planning phase
+• Conduct thorough cost estimation during the planning phase.

-- Explore cost-effective alternatives for expensive resources
+• Explore cost-effective alternatives for resources.

 Balancing constraints may sometimes lead to quality issues in deliverables.